-- Maintain a distance of at least 1 metre or as much distance as is reasonably practicable. - Minimise any direct worker contact and provide hand washing facilities, and other hand hygiene aids, such as hand sanitisers, wipes etc. that are readily accessible so workers can perform hand hygiene as soon as the work task is complete. - o Install physical barriers, such as clear plastic sneeze guards between workers. - o Provide PPE as appropriate (see section below). - o Provide face coverings in line with public health advice.
+- Maintain a distance of at least 1 metre or as much distance as is reasonably practicable. - Minimise any direct worker contact and provide hand washing facilities, and other hand hygiene aids, such as hand sanitisers, wipes etc. that are readily accessible so workers can perform hand hygiene as soon as the work task is complete. - o Install physical barriers, such as clear plastic sneeze guards between workers. - Provide PPE as appropriate (see section below). - Provide face coverings in line with public health advice.

-Note: Wearing of masks is not a substitute for the IPC measures outlined above but they may be used in addition to these measures especially where maintaining physical/social distancing is difficult.
+Note: As of December 1 2020, it is recommended that face coverings are used in crowded workplaces.
+Wearing of masks is not a substitute for the IPC measures outlined above but they may be used in addition to these measures especially where maintaining physical/social distancing is difficult.
 If masks are worn, they should be clean and they should not be shared or handled by other colleagues.
 Refer to the Appendix for further general advice regarding face coverings.